-The Charter Operating credit facilities provide borrowing availability of up to \$6.85 billion as follows:
+The Charter Operating credit facilities provide borrowing availability of up to \$6.5 billion as follows:

-- a term facility with a total principal amount of \$5.0 billion, which shall be repayable in 23 equal quarterly installments aggregating in each loan year to 1% of the original amount of the term facility, with the remaining balance due at final maturity in 2013; - a revolving credit facility, in a total amount of \$1.5 billion, with a maturity date in 2010; and - a revolving credit facility (the "R/T Facility"), in a total amount of \$350.0 million, that converts to term loans in April 2007, repayable on the same terms as the term facility described above.
+- · two term facilities: - (i) a Term A facility with a total principal amount of \$2.0 billion, of which 12.5% matures in 2007, 30% matures in 2008, 37.5% matures in 2009 and 20% matures in 2010; and - (ii) a Term B facility with a total principal amount of \$3.0 billion, which shall be repayable in 27 equal quarterly installments aggregating in each loan year to 1% of the original amount of the Term B facility, with the remaining balance due at final maturity in 2011; and - a revolving credit facility, in a total amount of \$1.5 billion, with a maturity date in 2010.

-Amounts outstanding under the Charter Operating credit facilities bear interest, at Charter Operating's election, at a base rate or the Eurodollar rate, as defined, plus a margin for Eurodollar loans of up to 3.00% for the revolving credit facility and R/T Facility (until converted to term loans), and up to 2.625% for the term facility and R/T loans after converting to term loans, and for base rate loans of up to 2.00% for the revolving credit facility and R/T Facility (until converted to term loans), and up to 1.625% for the term facility and R/T loans after converting to term loans.
-A quarterly commitment fee of up to .75% is payable on the average daily unborrowed balance of the revolving credit facility and, until April 2007, the R/T Facility.
+Amounts outstanding under the Charter Operating credit facilities bear interest, at Charter Operating's election, at a base rate or the Eurodollar rate, as defined, plus a margin for Eurodollar loans of up to 3.00% for the Term A facility and revolving credit facility, and up to 3.25% for the Term B facility, and for base rate loans of up to 2.00% for the Term A facility and revolving credit facility, and up to 2.25% for the Term B facility.
+A quarterly commitment fee of up to .75% is payable on the average daily unborrowed balance of the revolving credit facilities.